 Essential fatty acids from animal fat are important components in the body’s production of hormone-like substances called prostaglandins.
 Prostaglandins work to reduce inflammation, as well as perform many other important functions in the body.

-Appetizer and sponge for nutrients – Fats make the food smell good and help the body to absorb certain vitamins called the fat-soluble vitamins (A, D, E, and K).
+Appetizer and sponge for nutrients – Fats make the food smell good and help the body to absorb fat-soluble vitamins (A, D, E, and K).

 Is lamb suitable for dogs with food allergies?